44 Free To-Do List & Checklist Templates (Word, Excel, PDF)

 10

-In this basic to-do list, you can enter your task, set task priority, assign due dates against each task.
-You can also write down the completion status of the task to keep track of your progression and add remarks for extra context here.
+You can enter your task, set task priority, and assign due dates to each task.
+You can also write down the completion status of the task to keep track of your progress and add remarks for extra context here.

 With checklist templates, you always know what you need to do next.
 And as you are not solely relying on your memory.
 As a result, no task is going to slip through the cracks by accident.

-Here is how you can create a checklist in Microsoft Excel:
+Here is how you can create one in Microsoft Excel:

-Step 1: First, add column headers like serial no, tasks, completion status, priority, notes, or remarks.
+• Step 1: First, add column headers like serial number, tasks, completion status, priority, notes, or remarks.

-Step 3: In this step, you will need to work on the appearance of your to-do list.
-These include changing typeface, text size, and alignment, highlighting the column headers, etc.
+• Step 3: In this step, you will need to work on the appearance of your document.
+These include changing the typeface, text size, and alignment, highlighting the column headers, etc.

 Adding checkboxes to the list

-Step 1: To add a checkbox, you must enable the “Developer” tab in excel first.
-To do that, click on “Files>Options” and from the pop-up window select “Customize Ribbon”.
+• Step 1: To add a checkbox, you must enable the “Developer” tab in Excel first.
+To do that, click on “Files>Options” and from the pop-up window,window select “Customize Ribbon”.
 Next, find the “Developer” option, check the box next to it, and hit “Ok”.
-Now, you will be able to see the “Developer” tab in excel.
+Now, you will be able to see the “Developer” tab in Excel.

-Step 3: Select the cell where you want to put the checkbox in.
+• Step 3: Select the cell where you want to put the checkbox.
 A checkbox will appear in that cell with some text next to it.

-Step 9: Repeat “Step 7” and “Step 8” for the rest of the checkboxes in your to-do list.
+• Step 9: Repeat “Step 7” and “Step 8” for the rest of the checkboxes.

 • Highlight the first box on the row that includes the task information.
 Now search for “Conditional Formatting” on your home tab.
 Click it and then head down to “New Rules” on the drop-down menu.